httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 The "match" value is required and MUST be included in the Use-As-Dictionary response header for the dictionary to be considered valid.

-Operating at the HTTP level, the specified match patterns will operate on the percent-encoded version of the URL path (see {{Section 2 of URL}}).
+Operating at the HTTP-level, the specified match patterns will operate on the percent-encoded version of the URL path (see {{Section 2 of URL}}).

 For example the URL "http://www.example.com/düsseldorf" would be encoded as